 A collection of moving portraits.
 Two-minute video in black and white with no sound.
-The musicians are allowed to do whatever they want for the full video recording.
+The musicians are able to do whatever they want for the full video recording.

 Musician Portrait Project gallery exhibitions are dozens of moving portraits that are displayed onto individual video screens with the artist's names.
 Each video screen is on a loop and renders moving portraits of musicians.
 There are musicians from all over the world and all genres. ex: Rock, Pop, Hip Hop, R&B, Orchestra conductors, music producers, and songwriters.